What is the mission of The Army of Survivors?

-What is the difference between sexual abuse & assault?
+What is the difference between sexual abuse and sexual assault?

-When perpetrators use force that is immediate, of short duration, or is infrequent, the incident is referred to as a sexual assault rather than abuse.
+When perpetrators use force that is immediate, of short duration, or is infrequent rather than ongoing, the incident is referred to as a sexual assault rather than abuse.
 We support survivors of both traumas.